-10. Each Mount Laurel judge would have jurisdiction over a separate regional area as designated by the Court and handle all cases filed within their vicinage.

-11. Mount Laurel Judges could freely appoint experts, "Masters", to work with the courts and with the parties to foster compliance and, hopefully, settlements.
+10. Each Mount Laurel judge would have jurisdiction over a separate regional area as designated by the Court and handle all cases filed within their vicinage.121 11.
+Mount Laurel Judges could freely appoint experts, "Masters", to work with the courts and with the parties to foster compliance and, hopefully, settlements.
 The Masters would be paid by the defendant municipality and would be independent experts that could provide testimony.
 122 12.
 The Chief then appointed three of the State's most prestigious and widely respected trial court judges to the task: the Hons.
-Anthony Gibson, Eugene Serpentelli and Skillman.
-Stephen Generally speaking, their work and their demeanor achieved broad approval attornevs for both municipalities and the plaintiff litigants.
-They clearly were the Supreme Court's surrogates, saddled with the task of validating and implementing what the Court had directed.
-There was no question that they would do just that.
-Failure was not an option.
+Anthony Gibson, Eugene Serpentelli and Stephen Skillman.
+Generally speaking, their work and their demeanor achieved broad approval attornevs for both municipalities and the plaintiff not an option.